chills/teamkit-ux-design/README.md

 Notes about Team Kit Resources on GitHub:
 -   We are open to feedback.
 Create a pull request here on Github and we will review your request (minimum 5 +1 to merge           needed).
--   This is Open Source and you can contribute back to the community by creating a fork with your version of the survey.
+-   Team Kit is Open Source and you can contribute back to the community by creating a fork with your version of the survey.
 -   It is also possible to test this survey feedback with other operational functions eg. product managers and engineering.
 The survey can be used as a one-off or a routine benchmark.
--   It incorporates tried and tested frameworks such as eNPS, psychological safety and team functioning, as well as systems       thinking.
+-   Team Kit incorporates tried and tested frameworks such as eNPS, psychological safety and team functioning, as well as         systems thinking.

 © CATHERINE HILLS DESIGN - CHA ASSOCIATES 2018